Japan puts Osaka, 2 other areas under virus semi-emergency

 Suga said it is the first time the government is applying the law enacted in February.
 It is designed to target specific municipalities as a pre-emergency measure and allows prefectural leaders to request or order business owners to close at 8 p.m. and take other steps.
 It allows compensation for those who comply and fines for violators.

-The measures, like the previous state of emergency, largely focus on restaurants and bars, while stores, schools, theaters and museums will not be affected.
+The measures, like the previous state of emergency, largely focus on restaurants and bars, while stores, schools, theaters and museums will stay open.

+This time, restaurants and bars will have to comply with government-set safety standards, including installation of partitions, and health officials will patrol to ensure the rules are followed, said economy revitalization minister Yasutoshi Nishimura, also in charge of virus measures.

 Six cities — Osaka in Osaka prefecture, Kobe and three other cities in Hyogo, and Sendai in Miyagi prefecture — are covered.